 What Does UWSP Do to Keep Passwords Secure?

-UWSP students, faculty, staff and affiliates are required to change their passwords twice a year.* You will receive email reminders when a password change is due.
+UWSP students, faculty, staff and affiliates are required to change their password once every two years.
+You will receive email reminders when a password change is due.

 All passwords are required to be at least 12 characters and must include a combination of letters, numbers and/or special characters.
 Password examples are provided below under "Tips for Creating Strong Passwords".